rach7777/monax-may/content/platform/motivation.md

 **No matter the blockchain**.

-These are the lessons which underpin the design of the `eris` tool.
+These are the lessons which underpin the design of the `monax` tool.